Learning Non-Vacuous Generalization Bounds from Optimization: Introduction

-One major issue of norm-based bounds is that the Rademacher complexity often is evaluated on a pre-specified hypothesis set~\citep{neyshabur2015norm,bartlett2017spectrally,arora2019fine}.
-Indeed, we do not want to have a bound that holds uniformly over the pre-specified hypothesis set, since we are more interested in the hypotheses that the learning algorithm might explore, and our goal in this paper is to address this issue.
-Since many tasks of modern neural networks are attacked by the SGD algorithm, we are particularly interested in bounding the Rademacher complexity of the hypothesis set that SGD explores in the course of training.
+Indeed, one critical issue that prevents the generalization bounds from practical usage is that the Rademacher complexity \cite{bartlett2002rademacher} often is evaluated on a pre-specified hypothesis set \cite{neyshabur2015norm,bartlett2017spectrally,arora2019fine}.
+But, in practice, we do not want to have a bound that holds uniformly over the pre-specified hypothesis set because we are more interested in a small portion of the hypothesis set that is accessible to the learning algorithm, and our goal is to address this issue.
+Since most tasks of modern neural networks are attacked by SGD and its variants, we are particularly interested in bounding the Rademacher complexity of the hypothesis set that SGD accesses during training.

-To develop a concrete generalization bound, one can characterize the dynamics of SGD through the lens of stochastic differential equations (SDEs).
-An important ingredient to studying SGD from this perspective is stochastic gradient noise (SGN), which can be thought of as the difference between the empirical gradient over a mini-batch and the expected gradient over the data distribution.
-In early attempts, by invoking the central limit theorem, SGN is assumed to be asymptotically Gaussian and SGD recursion is viewed as the Euler-Mayaruma discretization of SDE driven by Brownian motion~\citep{mandt2017stochastic, li2017stochastic, hu2017diffusion, chaudhari2018stochastic}.
-While the Gaussian approximation for SGN holds for very large mini-batch sizes~\citep{panigrahi2019non}, further empirical evidence nevertheless demonstrates that SGN is heavy-tailed in fully connected, recurrent, and convolutional neural networks~\citep{simsekli2019tail,nguyen2019first, zhang2019adam}.
-These findings, however, are compliant with an implicit assumption that SGN incurred at different iterations is mutually independent.
-By examining the Hurst parameter,~\citet{tan2021understanding} argue that SGN estimated from different iterations is interdependent and propose to characterize SGD with an SDE driven by fractional Brownian motion (fBm), a self-similar random process that imposes temporal correlation for any two moments.
+To this end, we propose to model the discrete-time SGD recursion through the lens of stochastic differential equations (SDEs), an approach that has been widely used to study the escaping behavior of SGD \cite{jastrzkebski2017three,nguyen2019first,xie2020diffusion}.
+An important ingredient to studying SGD from this perspective is stochastic gradient noise (SGN), which is the difference between the stochastic gradient over a mini-batch and the true gradient over the full training set.
+In early attempts, by invoking the central limit theorem, SGN is assumed to be either Gaussian \cite{mandt2017stochastic, li2017stochastic, hu2017diffusion, chaudhari2018stochastic,xie2020diffusion, imaizumi2022generalization} or L\'evy stable \cite{simsekli2019tail, zhang2019adam}.
+These assumptions are compliant with an implicit constraint that the SGN incurred at different iterations is mutually independent.
+However, as shown in Fig. \ref{fig: bulk_of_hurst_exponents}, the temporal correlation of SGN is significant.
+Importantly, this correlation is not limited to the classical task of image classification.
+It is also found in modern architectures for natural language modeling.
+Therefore, SGN is more reasonable to be fractional Gaussian noise (FGN) rather than Gaussian noise or from the Lévy stable distribution.
+Recall that FGNs are the increments of fractional Brownian motion (FBM), a self-similar random process, thus allowing us to quantify the roughness of the optimization trajectory in terms of its Hausdorff dimension.